-The All-0 format is used for sending the last SCHC fragment of a window that is not the last window of the packet.
+The All-0 format is used for sending the last SCHC Fragment of a window that is not the last window of the packet.

-Figure 11: All-0 fragment detailed format
+Figure 14: All-0 fragment detailed format

-The All-0 empty fragment format is used by a sender to request the retransmission of an ACK by the receiver.
+The All-0 empty fragment format is used by a sender to request the retransmission of an SCHC ACK by the receiver.
 It is only used in ACK-Always mode.

-Figure 12: All-0 empty fragment detailed format
+Figure 15: All-0 empty fragment detailed format

-In the No-ACK mode, the last SCHC fragment of an IPv6 datagram SHALL contain a SCHC fragment header that conforms to the detailed format shown in Figure 13.
-The total size of this SCHC fragment header is R+M bits.
+In the No-ACK mode, the last SCHC Fragment of an IPv6 datagram SHALL contain a SCHC Fragment header that conforms to the detailed format shown in Figure 16.